At one point I was told that, “the Virgin Mary was crying” because my sleeves were too short! (They were an inch above my elbow..)

 There is a middle ground in Catholic Modesty, and it is not as dark and gloomy as it is portrayed to be!

 I am not sure how many people end up having scruples nowadays but, if you find some in yourself – please beware.
-Scruples are NOT something you want to have hanging around.
-They can cause despair of God’s mercy, unneeded misreableness (yes, that is a word), and just, bleah – it stinks!
+Scruples are not something you want to have hanging around.
+They can cause despair of God’s mercy, unneeded miserableness (yes, that is a word), and just, bleah – it stinks!